Isabel Vincent

-Isabel Vincent (born 1965 in Toronto) a Canadian investigative journalist who writes for the New York Post, is an alumna of the University of Toronto's The Varsity newspaper and the author of five books.
+Isabel Vincent (born 1965) is a Canadian investigative journalist who writes for the New York Post, is an alumna of the University of Toronto's The Varsity newspaper and the author of five books.

 Early life and education

-Born in 1969 to a Portuguese Catholic family and reared in Toronto, Vincent speaks English, French, Portuguese, and Spanish.
+Born in 1965 to a Portuguese Catholic family and reared in Toronto, Vincent speaks English, French, Portuguese, and Spanish.
 At the University of Toronto, she majored in English, wrote for the student newspaper The Gargoyle for two years, and edited The Varsity from 1988 to 1989.
-In 1990 she earned her BA there at University College.
+In 1990 she earned her B.A. there at University College, Toronto.

 Career

-In 1990s she became Latin American correspondent covering the drug wars of the Medellín Cartel.
-From 1991 to 1995 she was in Rio de Janeiro for Toronto's The Globe and Mail.
+In the 1990s, she became a Latin American correspondent covering the drug wars of the Medellín Cartel.
+From 1991 to 1995, she was in Rio de Janeiro for Toronto's The Globe and Mail.
 Serving as a foreign correspondent, she covered conflicts in Kosovo for the Globe and Mail, and the war in Angola for the National Post and the Globe and Mail.
-Since 2008 she has been an investigative reporter for New York Post, covering New York City and corruption.
+Since 2008, she has been an investigative reporter for the New York Post, covering New York City and corruption.

 Lamont/Spencer criticism

 During the 1990s, Vincent wrote several articles and the book See No Evil about the Abílio dos Santos Diniz kidnapping case in Brazil.
 Two young Canadians, David Spencer and Christine Lamont, had been convicted of Diniz's 1989 political kidnapping and confinement and sentenced to 28 years each in Brazilian prisons.
 Vincent's writing was highly critical of Canadian media and their assumption that Lamont and Spencer must be innocent, attributing those assumptions to prejudices about Brazil.
 These writings brought Vincent open hostility from the Canadian journalism establishment.

-However, David Levesque said, "She's critical of magazines like Saturday Night and CBC television's Fifth Estate, which ran stories on the case seemingly without consulting the trial transcripts available in English translations."
-Robert W. Shirley wrote, "...the families, lobbyists, several Canadian politicians and much of the Canadian press were unwilling to study the complexities of the case and deliberately created an international incident".
+However, Edmonton Journal columnist Roger Levesque said, "She's critical of magazines like Saturday Night and CBC television's Fifth Estate, which ran stories on the case seemingly without consulting the trial transcripts available in English translations."
+Writing for the Financial Post, University of Toronto anthropologist Robert W. Shirley wrote, "...the families, lobbyists, several Canadian politicians and much of the Canadian press were unwilling to study the complexities of the case and deliberately created an international incident".
 He said that Vincent made an "attempt to understand how two idealistic young Canadians would have become involved in such a case.
 Vincent presents a wider and darker picture...
 Her writing is at times rushed and impacted, difficult to follow as she shifts rapidly in time and space.
 But her summing up of the case is masterful and she addresses some fundamental philosophical questions."